Pack smart, look chic & stay organized on your travels

 Pack Hack 6 - Smart Shoe Packing

-For example, one of my favorite travel sandals are the Upena Sandal by OluKai, a Hawaii-based shoe company.
-(I’m wearing them in both photos above).
-I love them so much I have them in two colors.
-They have great arch support so are comfortable enough to walk around in all day, and pretty enough to wear in the evening with a skirt.
+For example, one of my favorite travel sandals are the Nisolo Flatform Sandal.
+(I recommend sizing up half a size).
+They are comfortable enough to walk around in all day, and pretty enough to wear in the evening with a skirt.

 I think we can agree eight pairs of shoes is excessive

-I also wear them to the beach and don’t worry if they get a bit wet.
+I can also wear them to the beach and don’t worry if they get a little wet.
 They do the duty of three pairs of shoes: beach shoes, day sandals, evening sandals.
-When I went to Asia for 18 days last fall, they were one of three pairs I took, and I wore them the most.
+When I went to Africa for 18 days recently, they were the pair I wore the most.

-The point is that you want shoes that do double or triple duty.
 I love my Rothy’s slide sandals for the same reason.
 They can go to the beach, look chic with a skirt and are comfy enough that I wore them walking all over New York City on a recent trip (photos above).
-They are also made of recycled material, so environmentally friendly.
+They are also made of recycled material, so they are environmentally friendly.

-The point is having shoes you can wear in many ways on your trip goes a long way to preventing overpacking; shoes take up a lot of space in your luggage, and are crucially important to your comfort.
-Spend the time getting the right shoes for your trip, so you can take as few as possible.
-And take fabric bags along for storing dirty shoes.
+The point is having shoes you can wear in many ways on your trip goes a long way to preventing overpacking; shoes take up a lot of space in your luggage, and are crucial to your comfort.
+Spend the time getting the right shoes for your trip and take as few as possible.
+Fabric bags are great to bring for storing shoes in luggage.

 Pack Hack 7 - Packing Cubes